mheiniger/webdev-setup/README.md

 ```

 ##PHP Settings
-* Change this settings in /etc/php5/cli/php.ini for for *all webservers*
+* Change this settings in /etc/php5/cli/php.ini for *all webservers*
 * Change this settings in /etc/php5/apache2/php.ini if you have installed *apache2*
 * Change this settings in /etc/php5/fpm/php.ini if you have installed *nginx and fpm*